league-curriculum/Python-Introduction/docs/source/final_project.md

 # Final Project

-For your final  project, you are going to learn the most important lesson that a programmer can learn:
+For your final project, remember the important lesson you learned from "Tina's Secrets":

 <p style="text-align: center; font-size: 40px; font-weight: bold; color: red; font-family: 'Comic Sans MS', cursive, sans-serif;">Read The Documentation!</p>

-We've been using the Python turtle for all this time, but we haven't read the documentation yet!

 So, for this project, you are going to get to read the documentation to write a new program that uses some turtle features that we haven't learned yet.